Ybalrid/Annwvyn/README.md

 **Please install Oculus Home, or SteamVR and the lattest drivers from your graphics card manufacturer.**

-As stated in the DEPEDENCIES file, you should download the SDK from http://annwvyn.org/
+As stated in the DEPEDENCIES file, you should download the SDK from http://annwvyn.org/ The SDK has everything to **build** Annwwvyn itself, so you can hack into it by this way to.
+It's a Source+Binary package.

-But, if you really want to build the engine yourself, here's a simple guide how to do it
+But, if you *really* want to build and setup the engine yourself, here's a simple guide how to do it

 - Download the "dependency package" from here http://annwvyn.org/?static2/download
 - Extract it in a folder